church

 The secular absolutist model is based on a strict separation between church and state.

-7. (informal) Any religious group.
+7. (informal) Any religious group or place of worship; a temple.

 She goes to a Wiccan church down the road.